 o Bulk-billing for payment for the consultation (no out of pocket cost), or

 o Payment of the fee for the consultation

 WHEN IS DR BAIRD AVAILABLE FOR VIDEO CONSULTATIONS?

-Currently, Dr Baird's video consultations are on Tuesday mornings and Thursday mornings - however, in future, they may also be available at other times.
+Currently, Dr Baird's video consultations are on Wednesday afternoons and Friday afternoons.
 Information about availability is on the Clinic's website.